 This trip runs through the end of April to the beginning of May, allowing optimum conditions for high mountain adventures.
 Skiing Mont Blanc involves some challenging climbing with skis on your rucksack, this section is technically challenging needing secure footwork with crampons and ice-axe.
 The Arete Royal and Bosses ridge to the summit is exposed so commitment and a good head for heights are essential!

 Our first ski day is usually at the Grands Montets 3225m where there are some excellent runs from the top lift station.
 During the afternoon your guide will do a short ski tour and run a mountain awareness session on avalanche rescue.
-Return to the chalet for dinner and the night.
+Return to the hotel for dinner and the night.

 You will head up to the summit of the Grands Montets 3225m before heading off on one of the many fantastic day ski tours usually you will ski tour to the Col de Argentière 3549m on the Glacier du Tour Noir, about a 4 hour skin.
 After a brilliant south facing spring descent we stay over night at the newly renovated Argentière Hut 2771m.
 During the day your guide will usually run a crevasse rescue session and a refresher on the use of crampons and ice axe.